bryanmoore15/dmarc-visualizer/README.md

 To run this code, navigate to the correct directory using cd with Docker Desktop open, run docker-compose up

-DMARC files are saved to the ./files folder via Apple Automator.
-The script to run the automation is located at /Users/bryanmoore/Library/LaunchAgents/com.bryanmoore.runmailscript.plist

-The automation itself is an automator app, found at /Applications/dmarc-automator
+DMARC files are saved to the ./files folder via Apple Automator (Users/bryanmoore/Applications/dmarc-automator).
+The script to run the automation is located at /Users/bryanmoore/Library/LaunchAgents/com.bryanmoore.runmailscript.plist.
+The script is scheduled to run at 9 AM, 12 PM, and 3PM daily.

+-- to load the script:                  launchctl load ~/Library/LaunchAgents/com.bryanmoore.runmailscript.plist -- to offload/unpack the script:        launchctl unload ~/Library/LaunchAgents/com.bryanmoore.runmailscript.plist
+-- to check the status of the script:   launchctl print gui/$(id -u)/com.bryanmoore.runmailscript

+Logs of the Automator app are located at /GitHub/dmarc-visualizer/logs/script_log.txt

 Analyse and visualize DMARC results using open-source tools.